lgperrin/Network-Security/Practical-Assesment/Solutions.md

 | Rule-Based Security      | - Granular control over detection criteria. <br> - Specific alerts for known Mirai-related activities. <br> - Can be customized and expanded easily.    | - Requires continuous updates and maintenance to adapt to new threats. <br> - False positives can occur if rules are too broad.       |
 | Firewall Configuration   | - Provides network-level protection against unauthorized access. <br> - Can block known malicious traffic and restrict access to vulnerable services.           | - May impact legitimate traffic if rules are too restrictive. <br> - Requires careful configuration and monitoring to be effective.    |

-**Firewall Configuration**:
-- [x] Pros: Provides a basic level of protection against unauthorized access attempts.
-- [ ] Cons: Limited effectiveness against sophisticated attacks and may require frequent updates to maintain effectiveness.

-**Network Monitoring with Wireshark**:
-- [x] Pros: Allows for real-time monitoring and analysis of network traffic.
-- [ ] Cons - Reactive approach and may not provide proactive protection against Mirai attacks.

 ## Conclusions